kubevirt/user-guide/docs/compute/live_migration.md

 ### Condition and migration method

 When starting a virtual machine instance, it has also been calculated whether the machine is live migratable.
-The result is being stored in the VMI `VMI.status.conditions`.
+The result is stored in the VMI `VMI.status.conditions`.
 The calculation can be based on multiple parameters of the VMI, however, at the moment, the calculation is largely based on the `Access Mode` of the VMI volumes.
 Live migration is only permitted when the volume access mode is set to `ReadWriteMany`.
 Requests to migrate a non-LiveMigratable VMI will be rejected.

-The reported `Migration Method` is also being calculated during VMI start. `BlockMigration` indicates that some of the VMI disks require copying from the source to the destination. `LiveMigration` means that only the instance memory will be copied.
+The reported `Migration Method` is also calculated during VMI start. `BlockMigration` indicates that some of the VMI disks require copying from the source to the destination. `LiveMigration` means that only the instance memory will be copied.